 Defining a distributor

-Under the law, if you sell, supply or wholesale consumer goods you are a 'distributor'.
+Under the law, you're a distributor if you sell, supply or wholesale consumer goods.

-This means you must meet certain obligations which include passing on all of the warnings and instructions that come with the goods.
+You must meet certain obligations including passing on all of the warnings and instructions that come with the goods.

 Consumer Safety (Jersey) Law 2006 on Jersey Law

-As a distributor, it is your role to supply a safe product.
+As a distributor, it's your role to supply a safe product.
 If you know or have information that goods may be dangerous, you must not supply them.